My Harp Story - by John Lozier

 It was in Venezuela that I discovered widespread use of the harp in traditional folk music.
 A trio of instruments (harp, cuatro and maracas) performed with or without a singer.
 A typical setting for live, acoustic performance would be a caney del arpa (harp hut) such as pictured here.

-Not long after returning from Venezuela, I connected with John Kovac, a harpist and harp maker in Front Royal, VA.
+Upon returning to US I obtained a harp and began teaching myself, with cassettes from Alfredo Rolando Ortiz, a very prominent performer.
+I also connected with John Kovac, a harpist and harp maker in Front Royal, VA.
 John had discovered the harp while in the Peace Corps in Colombia.
 In 1994 I established Harping for Harmony Foundation (HHF) as a 501(c)(3) nonprofit in West Virginia.

 From John I learned how to construct simple harps with certain Paraguayan features.
 I built several small harp kits and carried them to El Salvador in 1994.
 More later.